Estimated Repair Costs for 4 Typical Furnace Issues

 • Seal ductwork: varies based on square footage

-Stephen Hurst Pack Heating and Cooling, Inc Can Solve Your Furnace Problems Quickly and Affordably
+Stephen Hurst Pack Heating and Cooling Can Resolve Your Furnace Issues Quickly and Affordably

-Furnace problems can be a costly headache, but not when you call Stephen Hurst Pack Heating and Cooling, Inc. We’ve been providing the quality, affordable furnace repair Circleville homeowners have relied on since 1972.
+Furnace issues can be an expensive headache, but not when you call Stephen Hurst Pack Heating and Cooling.
+We’ve been delivering the quality, affordable furnace repair Circleville homeowners have trusted since {year}.
 Contact us at 740-474-5940 to receive your free estimate today.